 Featherlist vs Obsidian

 Obsidian is where you think, connect, and write.
-Featherlist is where you follow through on the few things that matter today.
+Featherlist is where captured thinking gets reviewed into action, context, routines, today's visible work, or search.
 One feeds the other.

 Featherlist runs as a PWA with a daily check-in email.
 No community plugins, no config files, no sync headaches.